markj0hnst0n/LeMunch/README.md

 ![](readme/images/colour_scheme.png)

-I used the coolors site to generate a colour scheme based on a dark purple the base colour.
+I used the coolors site to generate a colour scheme based on a dark purple (Independence) as the base colour.
 I liked that the deep colour matched the colour of an aubergine as it's a favourite vegetable of mine and my wife.
 Purple is also our eldest daughter's favourite colour so it made sense to use it as a starting point.

-The green used for a lot of text is dark to make it more readable against the pink background for visually impaired users also black #000000 was used for form elements too to increase readbility for these users.
+Hookers green used for a lot of text is dark to make it more readable against the pink background for visually impaired users also black #000000 was used for form elements too to increase readbility for these users.

-The orange used is to make link text more readable against the white background used for the recipe cards.
+Bright Navy Blue is used for the cancel buttons and some fo the buttons are a lighter green as accent colours.

-Blue is used for the cancel buttons and some fo the buttons are a lighter green as accent colours.
+The Apricot used is to make link text more readable against the white background used for the recipe cards.

 [Coolors](https://coolors.co/)